-We would like to acknowledge the stress of the situation you as a BIPOC are going through.
+We would like to acknowledge the stress of the situation you as a URM are going through.
 We understand many of you have been robbed of the summer research experience that you would have normally received.
-The NSURP project hopes to connect as many BIPOC and first-gen students as possible with microbiology-related summer research opportunities that happen online/remotely, with an accompanying seminar series and professional development webinars.
+The NSURP project hopes to connect as many URM students as possible with microbiology and computational immunology-related summer research opportunities that happen online/remotely, with an accompanying seminar series and professional development webinars.

 We are ready for the next class.
 Apply here.
 Applications due May 14th 2021

 - If you haven’t already learned about ABRCMS – the Annual Biomedical Research Conference for Minority Students – check it out now!
 This year’s event is happening in November, with an online e-posters session in December (for free!), and you have until early September to submit an abstract!